a-suenami/koshucode-design/note/koshu-markdown/script/A.md

 This document is produced by the command:

 ```
-koshu-inout.sh -o A.md calc.k A.k
+koshu-inout.sh -o A.md koshu calc.k A.k
 ```